francescogerardomarra/its/modulo27/38_rest_http_methods.md

 The HTTP protocol is an application-level protocol that defines rules and formats for communication between clients and servers on a computer network.
 It is commonly used to retrieve resources such as web pages, images, and multimedia files from web servers.

 ### Operation
 HTTP operates based on a simple client-server architecture.
-A web client, such as a browser, sends an HTTP request to a specified web server, indicating the type of action requested (e.g., requesting a web page or submitting form data).
+A web client, such as a browser, sends an HTTP request to a specified web server, indicating the type of action requested (e.g. requesting a web page or submitting form data).
 The web server processes the request and sends an HTTP response to the client, containing the requested resources or information about the status of the requested operation.

 ### Usage
 The HTTP protocol is widely used for transferring web pages and other content over the Internet.
 It is the foundation of the World Wide Web and allows users to access and view content on websites through web browsers.
 HTTP is also used in many other applications and web services for transferring structured and unstructured data over the Internet.